 So imagine our shock and surprise of arriving at Abu Dhabi airport to commence this 4-leg journey only to be told my husband and three children were now seated together, but I had been placed on STANDBY!

-Yes, all booked on one family ticket, all sharing a name and one of us placed on standby.
+Yes, all booked on one family ticket, all sharing a name and one of us placed on standby – with an infant that apparently made it on the plane without me!
 Here was me frustrated that they couldn’t seat us together in the same cabin, let alone not seated on the same PLANE!!!

 The next two hours while we waited for our connection to Doha were, of course, spent making contingency plans (with tired, cranky children already on hand as we headed into the dead of night; another unfortunate think of flying out of the Middle East the vast majority of flights leave between about 10pm and 2am).